-Unless stated otherwise, the curriculum will generally consist of:
+The curriculum will generally consist of:

-- Three modules counting 30 credits each (at least one of these modules must be completed during the first year of registration). - A module in research methodology (RHP 801) counting 5 credits (this module must be completed during the first year of registration). - A research proposal (RHP 803) counting 5 credits.
-The student must submit the research proposal (RHP 803) to the supervisor not later than the end of the first semester of the second year of registration for the LLM degree, prior to commencing with the writing of the mini-dissertation.
-This period may be extended with the approval of the head of department. - A mini-dissertation is required.
-The examination copy of the mini-dissertation must be submitted to the Student Administration not later than the end of October for the Autumn Graduation Ceremony and the end of April for the Spring Graduation Ceremony and end of August for the December ceremony.
-After approval of the examination copy of the mini-dissertation, a final version must be submitted to Student Administration on or before 15 February for the Autumn Graduation Ceremony and 15 July for the Spring Graduation Ceremony and 15 November for the December graduation ceremony.
-This mini-dissertation must deal with the subject content of one of the modules or a combination of the modules registered for by the student for his/her LLM degree.
-Any request for an extension of the period for submission of the mini-dissertation may only be granted by the Postgraduate Committee on recommendation of the head of department. - Also consult General Regulations G.30-G.56 as well as the LLM Policy Document of the Faculty.
+- Three modules counting 30 credits each (at least one of these modules must be completed during the first year of registration). - A module in research methodology (RHP 801 5 credits) (this module must be completed during the first year of registration). - A research proposal (RHP 803 5 credits).
+The student must submit the research proposal to the supervisor no later than the end of the first semester of the second year of registration for the degree, prior to commencing with the writing of the mini-dissertation.
+This period may be extended with the approval of the head of department. - A mini-dissertation.
+The mini-dissertation must deal with the subject content of one of the modules or a combination of the modules registered for by the student for his/her LLM/MPhil degree.
+Any request for an extension of the period for submission of the mini-dissertation may only be granted by the Postgraduate Committee on recommendation of the head of department.